Apple juice is delicious. It’s sweet and has a tart flavor, which makes it the perfect combination of tasty and refreshing.

 Basically, if your apple looks appealing and you want to eat it – it’ll be fine for juicing.

 I don’t think there’s a single type of apple that’s bad for juicing, except maybe crabapples or any of the other small, sour ones.
-Any apple you can pick up in a grocery store, that you would happily eat on its own, is going to taste great in your fresh juice.
+Any apple you can pick up in a grocery store, that you would happily eat on its own, is going to taste great in your fresh pressed juice.

 Just remember to make sure you buy enough apples if you’re looking for a whole glass of apple juice.
 Generally you need about 3 or 4 to make 8 ounces of apple juice.
 But don’t go over board because of the high sugar count in a glass of apple juice.